-Social distancing can be hard in shared spaces on campus.
-Everyone should take the following steps to keep others safe in common areas:
+Physical distancing, while not currently required, can reduce the potential for exposure but can be hard in shared spaces on campus.
+Everyone can consider the following steps to keep others safe in common areas:

-- Bring your own meal and employees should consider eating at their desks if physical distancing can be maintained to limit time in shared break rooms (see policy UA-21 for more details).
+- Consider bringing your own meal and employees should consider eating at their desks if physical distancing can be maintained to limit time in shared break rooms (see policy UA-21 for more details).

-- Maintain physical distancing while waiting in lines.
-Look out for visible markings that illustrate safe distances.
+- Consider maintaining physical distancing while waiting in lines.
+Look out for visible markings that illustrate safe distances if they are available.

 - Use stairs instead of elevators when possible.

-When possible, avoid using elevators all together and take the stairs.
+When possible, avoid using elevators altogether and take the stairs.

 If you must ride in an elevator, please: